-SACRAMENTO, Calif. -- California is banning smoking on state parks and beaches starting next year under legislation signed by Gov. Gavin Newsom.
+SACRAMENTO, Calif. -- California will ban smoking on state parks and beaches starting next year under legislation signed by Gov. Gavin Newsom.

 The law also bans disposing cigar and cigarette waste at parks and beaches.
 Violations of the law will be punishable by a fine of up to $25.
 Newsom, a Democrat, announced Friday he had signed the bill into law.

 It covers smoking traditional cigarettes as well as using electric smoking devices.
 Smoking will still be allowed in parking lots at beaches and parks.
 Film and television productions can still allow people to smoke on state property with the proper permits.

 Democratic state Sen. Steve Glazer has been pushing such a ban for years, with lawmakers approving it several times.
 But former Gov. Jerry Brown, a fellow Democrat, repeatedly vetoed it.

 "We have many rules telling us what we can and can't do and these are wide open spaces," he wrote last year.